schartrand77/makerworks/README.md

 ## Environment Variables
 Each service includes a `.env.example` file listing all required variables.
 Copy it to `.env` and adjust values for your environment.
 Key settings include API URLs, database connection strings, Stripe keys and Redis configuration.

+For production deployments, the backend must define `SESSION_SECRET`; the server will refuse to start without it.

 ## Testing
 Run the test suites before submitting changes: